 Register to Win

-Register to win a hotel stay in Daytona Beach!
+Register to win a stay in Daytona Beach at the Hard Rock Hotel!

 Founded on October 3, 1904 by Mary McLeod Bethune.
 In 1923 the school merged with Cookman Institute of Jacksonville, Florida (founded in 1872) and became co-ed...